-The impedance-based and passivity-based approaches address the drawbacks of the centralized approaches by developing device-level stability protocol for IBRs.
-The device-level stability protocol entails conditions that each IBR needs to satisfy locally to ensure the stability of its host system.
-One way to design such protocol is by checking if the impedance ratio satisfies the Nyquist stability criterion, where the impedance ratio is defined by the IBR output impedance and the equivalent impedance of the host grid.
+The impedance-based and passivity-based approaches address the drawbacks of the centralized approaches by developing device-level stability conditions that each IBR needs to satisfy locally to ensure the stability of its host system.
+One way to design such conditions is by checking if the impedance ratio satisfies the Nyquist stability criterion, where the impedance ratio is defined by the IBR output impedance and the equivalent impedance of the host grid.
 For example, reference \cite{FLEE_02} proposes impedance specifications for stable DC resources and a data-driven way to measure the specifications.
 Reference \cite{Sun_09} reviews impedance specifications for stability assessment of AC generation resources.
 Reference \cite{Sun_11} points out that different impedance-based criteria should be used for assessing stability of voltage-source systems and current-source systems.
 Reference \cite{XWang_14} generalizes the impedance-based stability criteria from a single-converter-infinity-bus system to a network with multiple converters.
-Based on the impedance-based analysis, reference \cite{XWang_22} proposes a participation function that aims to pinpoint root causes of instability.
+Based on the impedance-based analysis, reference \cite{XWang_22} proposes a participation function that aims to pinpoint the root causes of instability.
 Reference \cite{bikash_assessment} performs the impedance-stability assessment with black-box converter models.
-In addition to stability assessment, there is a large body of literature that enforces the impedance-based stability protocol by tuning IBR control parameters \cite{Control_para_17,apparent_impedance_para_tuning}, and adding active dampers \cite{active_damper}.
-The passivity theory is another common tool for designing the device-level protocol.
+In addition to stability assessment, there is a large body of literature that enforces the impedance-based stability conditions by tuning IBR control parameters \cite{Control_para_17,apparent_impedance_para_tuning}, and adding active dampers \cite{active_damper}.
+The passivity theory is another common tool for designing the device-level stability conditions.
 For example, reference \cite{self_displ} introduces the concept of self-disciplined stabilization in the context of DC microgrids.
-The stability protocol for each IBR is the passivity of the single-input-single-output (SISO) transfer function of the IBR.
-Reference \cite{tsinghua_condition} proposes the distributed, passivity-like stability protocol based on low-order nodal dynamics and power flow equations.
-Reference \cite{UCF_paper} develops the stability protocol for conventional generators in transmission systems based on the passivity shortage framework.
-Reference \cite{amit_dist} learns a neural network-structured storage function for each IBR and leverages the storage function as stability protocol to certify microgrid stability.
-Reference \cite{IIT_paper} presents the passivity-based stability protocol for IBRs to assess small-signal stability of both fast and slow behaviors of IBR interconnections.
+The stability condition for each IBR is the passivity of the single-input-single-output (SISO) transfer function of the IBR.
+Reference \cite{tsinghua_condition} proposes the distributed, passivity-like stability condition based on low-order nodal dynamics and power flow equations.
+Reference \cite{UCF_paper} develops the stability condition for conventional generators in transmission systems based on the passivity shortage framework.
+Reference \cite{amit_dist} learns a neural network-structured storage function for each IBR and leverages the storage function as stability conditions to certify microgrid stability.
+Reference \cite{IIT_paper} presents the passivity-based stability condition for IBRs to assess small-signal stability of both fast and slow behaviors of IBR interconnections.